yogeshwar852/employee_management-system/README.md

 step 2: Create New Employee :- Add proper employee deatils in the registrtion form.

-step 3: Submit and view list of Registerd employee :- After successfully sumbit the employee details, the registered employee list will automatically displays
+step 3: Submit and view list of Registerd employee :- After successfully sumbit the employee details, the registered employee list will automatically displays.